sevifinance/Sevi-Docs/src/pages/termsConditions.md

 13.1 Sevi shall not be held liable for any indirect or consequential loss or damage including, without limitation, any loss of business or profits in each case whether arising from negligence, breach of contract or otherwise.

-13.2 Subject to paragraph 13.1 above, you hereby agree that the total liability of Sevi for any breach of these Terms, whether for negligence, misrepresentation, breach of contract or otherwise for any direct loss or damage under or related to our services or these Terms shall be capped for the Period to the applicable interest and/or fees payable by you under the Order now, Pay later service.
+13.2 Subject to paragraph 13.1 above, you hereby agree that the total liability of Sevi for any breach of these Terms, whether for negligence, misrepresentation, breach of contract or otherwise for any direct loss or damage under or related to our services or these Terms shall be capped for the Period to the applicable interest payable by you under the Order now, Pay later service.

 13.3 When using Sevi’s Order now, Pay later services (including our Website/App) to purchase goods you hereby acknowledge and agree that: